DogeRiddle/tomriddlebot/README.md

 IRC bot

-This is an IRC bot built in Python by cr5315, Jahus, dbrown, and TomRiddle.
+This is an IRC bot built in Python by cr5315, Jahus, and TomRiddle.

 Will work as a standalone script to load up into hexchat.